 - The employer agrees to collect payments from members/insureds and to make the required payment to BCNEPA.

-- Employers are to utilize the Enrollment Application Change Form or the Electronic Enrollment Portal unless approval is granted by the Enrollment and Billing Supervisor for an employer to utilize an alternate change form.
+- Employers are to utilize the Enrollment Application Change Form or the Self-Service Group Enrollment unless approval is granted by the Enrollment and Billing Supervisor for an employer to utilize an alternate change form.

 - A member/insured experiencing a Section 125 election change must make the change effective to his/her contract/policy on the date of the qualifying life event.
 He/she does not have to wait until open enrollment.